-Sponsor: Representative Kevin Van de Wege

-Summary: This bill will ban the manufacture, sale, and distribution of children's products with high levels of

-TDCPP or TCEP flame retardant chemicals.
+Sponsor: Representative Kevin Van de Wege Summary: This bill will ban the manufacture, sale, and distribution of children's products with high levels of TDCPP or TCEP flame retardant chemicals.
+Amendments in the Senate restricted the bill to these currently known chemicals.
 Status: HB 1294 passed out of the House in a 53-44 vote, with 1 excused.
-HB 1294 passed out of the Senate Energy, Environment, and Telecommunications Committee on April 3rd and is now in the Rules Committee.
-City Position: Seattle supports this legislation.
+On April 17th, the bill passed the Senate 30 to 18, with 1 excused.